What Is a Case Interview? Complete Beginner's Guide (2026)

 6. Market Sizing Cases

 Estimate the size of a market, a customer base, or a quantity.
-These are often standalone questions (especially at McKinsey) or embedded within larger cases.
+These are often standalone questions (especially at McKinsey) or embedded inside larger cases.
 You build a logical estimation tree and calculate step by step.
+Learn the full method in market sizing step-by-step.

 Can you break a messy problem into organized, mutually exclusive parts?
 This is the single most important skill.
 A clear, MECE structure that covers the key issues signals consulting-ready thinking.